kripken/xml.js/README.md

   ./script/compile
   ./script/test
 ```
-There might also be some other build dependencies not listed here, I'm afraid.
+There might also be some other system dependencies required for the build that are not listed here.